Oleksander Ohloblyn: Life and career

 Ohloblyn traced his ancestry to the Novhorod-Siverskyi region of eastern Ukraine, which had formed an important part of the autonomous Ukrainian Hetmanate in the seventeenth and eighteenth centuries, and throughout his professional career as a historian retained a lively interest in this area and wrote frequently about it.
 Educated at the universities in Kyiv, Odesa, and Moscow, from 1921 to 1933 he taught history at the Kyiv Institute of People's Education (as Kyiv University was known after the revolution), but during Joseph Stalin's purges, was dismissed from his posts, forced to recant his allegedly "bourgeois nationalist" views, and suffered repression including several months of imprisonment.
 In the late 1930s he returned to teaching at Kyiv and Odessa universities.

-When the Germans occupied Kyiv in the fall of 1941, Ohloblyn was appointed head of the Kyiv Municipal Council at the behest of the Organization of Ukrainian Nationalists.
+When the Germans occupied Kyiv in the autumn of 1941, Ohloblyn was appointed head of the Kyiv Municipal Council at the behest of the Organization of Ukrainian Nationalists.
 He held the post from 21 September to 25 October 1941.
 He reportedly tried to save from execution some of Jews he knew but the German commandant of Kyiv informed him that "the Jewish issue belongs to exclusive jurisdiction of Germans, and they would decide it as they pleased".

 In 1942 he worked as a director of Kyiv Museum-Archive of Transitional Period, whose exhibition compared life under Bolsheviks and under Germans.
 In 1943 he moved to Lviv in western Ukraine and in 1944 to Prague.
 Upon the approach of the Red Army, he fled west to Bavaria.
 From 1946 to 1951, he taught at the Ukrainian Free University in Munich.
 In 1951, he moved to the United States where he was active in various Ukrainian émigré scholarly institutions such as the Ukrainian Academy of Arts and Sciences in the US and the Ukrainian Historical Association.
 From 1968 to 1970, he was a visiting professor of history at Harvard University.
 He died on 16 February 1992 in Ludlow, Massachusetts.